smjonas/snippet-converter.nvim/README.md

 ## Documentation

-For detailed instructions on customization, check out the [documentation](docs/DOCUMENTATION.md).
+For more detailed instructions, info about customization and examples check out the [documentation](docs/DOCUMENTATION.md).

 ## Acknowledgements
-I want to thank [@williamboman](https://github.com/williamboman) for his plugin [nvim-lsp-installer](https://github.com/williamboman/nvim-lsp-installer) - his code inspired me tremendously while designing the UI for this plugin and helped me to get started with Neovim's window API.
+I want to thank [williamboman](https://github.com/williamboman) for his plugin [nvim-lsp-installer](https://github.com/williamboman/nvim-lsp-installer).
+The UI for SnippetConverter was heavily inspired by his plugin, his code helped me get started with Neovim's window API.